Chapter 3 - Printfil configuration

 virtual printer into the Windows Control Panel, as described on Chapter

-7: "Capturing the parallel port's output"
+7: "Capturing the parallel port's output and serial port's output"

 CapMode (